• Skip to primary navigation

 Next in our Suunto Comparison, we’re going to discuss the Suunto 7.
 And it’s niche because it fits into a strange corner of the market; somewhere between expensive fitness tracker and casual running watch.
 In fact, it’s more expensive than the Apple Watch 6 and Garmin Venu.

 Now, that’s not to say it’s not a good watch!
-Indeed, the Suunto 7 has a lot to offer; a bright display, smart features, accurate HRM and on-board GPS.
+Indeed, the Suunto 7 has a lot to offer; a bright display, smart features, accurate HRM and onboard GPS.
 Plus, it has offline maps and heatmaps for running and cycling.

 As for controls, it has a touchscreen and push buttons, which some runners find really useful.
 Inside is Wear OS software, providing navigational shortcuts for further ease of use.

-If we were to create a spectrum from the Fitbit Versa 3 to the Garmin Forerunner 945, the Suunto 7 sits marginally closer to the latter.
+If we were to create a spectrum from the Fitbit Versa 3 to the Garmin Forerunner 945, the 7 sits marginally closer to the latter.
 However, the Versa does beat the Suunto when it comes to battery life.
 Specifically, you can expect about two days between charges, which isn’t fantastic compared to dedicated running watches and even its siblings.

-Read our full review, here.
+Read our full review of the Suunto 7, here.

 Suunto 5

 So, the next model in our Suunto Comparison is the Suunto 5.
-What’s good about the Suunto 5?
+What’s good about the 5?
 Firstly, it’s lightweight and compact compared to the others.
 So if you’re not looking for a bulky device, this is a great choice.

 Despite being lighter, it has all the features the Suunto 9 has to offer you, including the two-week battery life and battery modes, global positioning and a wrist-based HRM.

 Although you can’t have everything for a lower price, naturally, you compromise on the screen quality, 218 x 218px resolution.
 Now, that might not actually be an issue for you unless you get a lot of notifications, as some have said the small font is hard to read during exercising.
-But, really, you should be focussed on your session anyway!
+But, really, you should be focused on your session anyway!

 All in all, it’s a wonderful everyday tracker, which is what it was designed to be.
-After you finish running, the Suunto 5 will tell you some handy post-run data, which is far more in-depth than any Fitbit or Apple Watch can currently give you.
+After you finish running, the 5 will tell you some handy post-run data, which is far more in-depth than any Fitbit or Apple Watch can currently give you.

-Read our full review, here.
+Read our full review of the Suunto 5, here.

 Suunto Spartan Sport Wrist HR